November 8th, 2019

 17.30-17.45 Coffee Break

-17.45 Dr. Elisa Letizia, Phd trainee ECB - Phd candidate SNS
+17.45 Elisa Letizia, Phd trainee ECB - Phd candidate SNS

 Title: Opportunities for master students & graduates at the ECB